Stalking

 • Monitored your activity online?

-Life invasion describes ways that the offender is showing up in the victim’s life without the victim’s consent.
+Life invasion is when the offender is showing up in the your life without your consent.
 This may include excessive contact, showing up, spreading rumors, and/or sending gifts.
 Has the offender:

 • Repeatedly initiated unwanted contact with you (for example, repeated phone calls, texts, messages, emails)?

-• Sent gifts to you or left objects for you to find?
+• Sent you gifts or left objects for you to find?

 • Tried to initiate contact with you through third parties?